-Today we’re going to try and compare Softr and Glide, which are two low-code app development platforms with their own set of tools, specificities, advantages and disadvantages.
+Today we’re going to try and compare Softr and Glide, which are two low-code no code app development platforms with their own set of tools, specificities, advantages and disadvantages.
 We’re going to be discussing which is the best low-code platform between the two, and what they both do an excellent and terrible job of, respectively.

 We all know how important apps are nowadays; whether they help businesses communicate with their client-base, accelerate automation and innovation, allow organizations to grow, or simply aid people in their personal lives, apps are all around us.

 The mind-blowing thing is, it’s now easier than ever to build apps and software.
 You no longer need to spend millions, wait months and hire several developers to build your own app.
 It all comes down to low code/no code.
 Jaw-dropping apps, tailored to your needs and aesthetics, are at your very fingertips – you don’t even have to write one single line of code to make your app.

 What’s tricky though, is figuring out the best way to create your app.
 It’s difficult to shuffle through all the different low-code/no-code platforms out there to figure out which will get you your dream app.
 Here at LowCode Agency no code agency, we’re experts in low-code app development, and we’ve built hundreds of apps.
 That’s how we’re able to help our community find the best solutions out there.

 Let’s go ahead and get going!

 On the Softr website, a brazen claim is clearly displayed: “the easiest, fastest way to build a professional web app on Airtable.
 Zero learning curve.”
 Softr promises a simple yet powerful way of building apps and websites, all from the same easy to use interface.